Blessings from the Pandemic

 This opportunity called life

-a prayer about the bad days
+a prayer on one of the bad days

 On the bad days